18F/handbook/_pages/about-us/teams/design.md

 ### <a id="structure">Structure</a>

-As per the [org chart](https://docs.google.com/presentation/d/1A5hAu_qKmaOUB_TRhyoC7FNe30zB2Xwlio6nm1hipZk/edit), 18F Design is itself composed of the user experience (UX) design, visual design, frontend design, and content design teams.
+As per the [org chart](https://docs.google.com/presentation/d/1AuSp2Ldz_JkFQIegv3FHUa3HttiwGRGGPaq0y1VlMKY/edit#slide=id.g119d27e40c_16_100), 18F Design is itself composed of the user experience (UX) design, visual design, frontend design, and content design teams.
 Members of the Design team are active participants in the frontend and research [guilds](/working-groups-and-guilds-101).

 As these teams have grown in size, we’ve introduced **design leads** to facilitate communication.
 Design leads work both internal to the Design team and external to 18F as a whole to address administrative questions, talk through scope concerns, and coordinate resourcing.
 In your first week, you’ll be assigned a design lead from your own discipline.

-Members of the Design team are also assigned three- or four-person **critique groups.** These groups meet once a week (barring more urgent project activities) to discuss work in progress and help the Design team maintain its storytelling and presentation skills.
+Members of the Design team are also assigned to **critique groups.** These groups meet once a week (barring more urgent project activities) to discuss work in progress and help the Design team maintain its storytelling and presentation skills.
 Critique groups also have leaders, and their groupings change periodically.
 If you’re interested in taking a turn as a critique lead, contact the Director of Design.

 ### <a id="design-leads">Design leads</a>